What the Heck Is SRBD?

 Submitted by Todd Gray, DDS, D.ASBA, Koala Center for Sleep Disorders

-It’s important for parents, teachers, family physicians, pediatricians, and dentists to be aware of the many signs and symptoms of improper breathing and sleep-related breathing disorders (SRBD) in children.
+There is no doubt that the beginning of the 2020 school year will have many challenges.
+Some can be anticipated and some can’t.
+But, one thing that everyone can agree on is the importance of children getting a good night’s sleep.
+Therefore, it’s important for parents, teachers, family physicians, pediatricians, and dentists to be aware of the many signs and symptoms of improper breathing and sleep related breathing disorders (SRBD) in children.
 Why?
 Because recent research has indicated that there is a strong connection between many childhood health and behavioral issues such as ADHD, allergies, bedwetting, and headaches, that are caused by sleep disordered breathing.
-In fact, it is estimated that 9 out of 10 children exhibit at least one symptom of SRBD.
+In fact, it is estimated that nine out of ten children exhibit at least one symptom of SRBD.

 So just what is SRBD?
-It is a wide spectrum of abnormal sleep-related breathing issues that are most often caused by an airway that is too narrow or is constricted in some way.
-The obstruction is often caused by teeth or jaws that aren’t aligned correctly, tonsils or adenoids, or tongue position.
-This inadequate airway causes the child to have trouble getting enough oxygen at night, which in turn brings on frequent episodes of interrupted breathing that limits deep sleep and leads to overall poor quality of sleep night after night.
+It is a wide spectrum of abnormal sleep related breathing issues that are most often caused by an airway that is too narrow or is constricted in some way.
+The obstruction is often caused by teeth or jaws that aren’t aligned correctly; tonsils and/or adenoids; or tongue position.
+This inadequate airway causes the child to have trouble getting enough oxygen at night which in turn brings on frequent episodes of interrupted breathing that limits deep sleep and leads to overall poor quality of sleep night after night.
 The health consequences of untreated SRBD depend on the severity of the condition.

 Children who do not have sleep disordered breathing problems will breathe silently through their nose with their mouth closed.
 Following are some things to look for at night while your child is sleeping that may be a sign of SRBD.

 - Breathing through the mouth

 - Snoring or loud breathing that can be heard

 - Restless sleep; tossing and turning